 I am an applied labor and public economist with broad interests.
-My current work in labor incorporates insights from behavioral economics and also examines the effects of occupational licensing and monopsony power.
-I also have work on the importance of worker skills and labor unions.
-My work in public economics focuses on the effects of tax credits to purchase health insurance on financial well-being, the effects of SNAP work requirements on household finance, as well as the effects of place-based development and housing policies.
+My current work in labor examines the effects of occupational licensing and monopsony power.
+I also have various work on the interactions between labor unions and firms, workers, and the public transfer system as well as work on how firms invest in their workers’ human capital.
+I also have work incorporating insights from behavioral economics into labor supply decisions and firm-worker interactions.
+My other work in public economics focuses on the effects of SNAP work requirements on household finance and the effects of place-based development and housing policies.
 Before starting at NHH, I received my PhD from Cornell University.

 PhD in Policy Analysis and Management, 2021